 Immigration to Austria

-Introducing the Republic of Austria: Austria can be described as one of the oldest and most beautiful European countries.
-Statistics show that the population of Austria is currently estimated at around 8.8 million people, with ethnic Austrians being the single biggest ethnic group at 91% of the population.
+Introducing the Republic of Austria which can be described as one of the oldest and the most beautiful European countries.
+Population census performed in 2018 shows that the population of Austria is currently estimated at around 8.8 million people, with ethnic Austrians being the single biggest ethnic group at 91% of the population.

-The Immigration, Citizenship and Registration Office is Responsible for immigration services in Austria, provided through its many municipal departments.
+The Immigration and Citizenship Office is responsible for immigration services in Austria, which are provided through its many municipal departments.
 There are several different legal documents granting its holder temporary or permanent rights of immigration in Austria.

-Here are three companies, offering immigration services in Austria:
+Here are three email address of companies which offer immigration services in Austria:

 - E-mail: firstname.lastname@example.org

-In order to visit Austria legally, a visa-requiring immigrant needs to be in possession of a valid Schengen visa issued by either Austria or another Schengen state.
-Austria's legal regulations on the immigration of non-EU citizens to Austria set out the requirements for any individual.
+In order to visit Austria legally, a visa-requiring foreigner needs to be in possession of a valid Schengen visa issued by either Austria or another Schengen member state.
+Austria's legal regulations on the immigration of non-EU citizens entering Austria set out the requirements for any individual.
 The legal regulation defines 'visa-free' countries, citizens of which do not require a visa for short term visits, as well as the issuance of such a visa by the state of Austria.

 Largest cities by population